 Organizations may also make EFT payment by ACH Credit.
+Organizations wishing to pay by ACH credit must register with the department before their ACH payment may be accepted.

-To register to make ACH Credit payments, go to the department's website, www.azdor.gov.
-Click on "Forms", then click "Other Forms."
-Click on Form number 10366, Electronic Funds Transfer (EFT) Disclosure Agreement for ACH Credit filers.
-Click "Download."
+To register to make ACH Credit payments, complete Arizona Form number 10366, Electronic Funds Transfer (EFT) Disclosure Agreement for ACH Credit filers, available here: https://azdor.gov/forms/other-forms/electronic-funds-transfer-eftdisclosure-agreement-ach-credit-filers.
 Complete the form as instructed.
-Submit the completed at least five business days before the first anticipated transaction as it may take that long to process the application.
+Submit the completed form at least ten business days before the first anticipated transaction as it may take that long to process the application.

 Fax the completed form to the department at (602) 771-9913.
 You may also email the completed form to the department at electronicfundstransfer@azdor.gov.
-Once the application is processed, the Organization will receive additional information to present to its bank to make the ACH Credit payment.
+If you have not received your approval within one week, you may direct follow-up inquiries to electronicfundstransfer@azdor.gov.
+Once the application is processed, you will receive additional information to present to your bank to make the ACH Credit payment.

-The payment will be electronically transferred into the department's account, normally the next business day.

-The Organization should consult with its bank for the timeframe required to make timely payments.
-NOTE: The Organization may be charged a service fee.
+Your payment will be electronically transferred into the department's account, normally the next business day.
+Consult with your bank for the timeframe required to make timely payments.
+You may be charged a service fee.